btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 be aware that you might not be compatible with them, On the other hand, they could turn out to be a great guy.
 But if you find them annoying, don't get upset; learn to laugh at their foibles.

-*Submitted by Paul Stockton*
+*&mdash; Submitted by Paul Stockton*

 ## Walt Ebbert's first bicycle touring adventure
 Back when I was a kid I can recall many times when I would expand my personal horizon by going just a bit further and checking that unknown street just beyond my current boundary.
 As time passed I gradually came to know all the streets within five miles of home.

 I met Walt Ebbert recently during a business trip to Florida.
-We shared some riding time and over dinner one day Walt told me about his first bicycle touring adventure.
+We shared some riding time and over dinner one day Walt told me about his **first bicycle touring adventure**.

 Walt was also a kid who enjoyed seeing what waited for him just around the bend.